Non-Residents Owning UK Residential Property Print

 - Building land, provided no residential building is under construction.
 This does not include disposals of rights to acquire UK residential property “off plan”;

 - Hospitals or hospices;

 - Military accommodation;

-The rate for trustees will be 28%, and the trustee annual exemption is also be available.
+The rate of CGT for trustees is 28%, and the trustee annual exemption is also available.

-A new rule restricts an individual from claiming Principal Private Residence (“PPR”) relief on the disposal of a UK property unless either:
+Principal Private Residence (“PPR”) relief on the disposal of a UK property is not available to non-resident individuals unless either:

 Where the individual only owned the property for part of a tax year, the 90 days are time apportioned over the period of ownership for that year.
 If the 90-day rule is not met for that year, then the individual is treated as away from the property for that tax year.

 PPR is also available to trustees of an overseas trust if the beneficiary is a non-UK resident who meets the 90 day rule.

 In October 1999 Pierre purchased a property in London for £750,000.
 He occupied the property as his PPR until March 2013 when he left the UK and moved to Switzerland.
 He rented out the property until 5 August 2018 when he sells it for £3,500,000.
 The value of the property on 5 April 2015 was £3,250,000.
 He has no UK source income in 2018/19.
 His CGT liability is calculated as follows: